Simple Additions, Substantial Gains: Expanding Scripts, Languages, and Lineage Coverage in URIEL+: Evaluating our Additions

-Applying expanded lineage imputation improves all metrics for both vector types, with the largest gains for typological features (e.g. recall increases by $17.07\%$ under union aggregation, while MAE increases by $33.17\%$ under average aggregation) due to their initial sparsity.
-This confirms that expanded lineage imputation improves imputation quality and is effective in reducing sparsity.
+Applying expanded lineage imputation improves most metrics across every vector type, with the largest gains for typological features (in particular morphological) under union aggregation.
+For instance, recall increases by $2.06\%$ overall ($5.24\%$ for morphological) and F1 increases by $1.40\%$ ($3.10\%$ for morphological), gains attributable to their initial sparsity.
+These results confirm that expanded lineage imputation improves imputation quality and is effective in reducing sparsity.

+The exceptions are phonological and inventory features.
+Phonological features decline in accuracy ($\downarrow 1.01\%$), precision ($\downarrow 2.90\%$), and F1 ($\downarrow 0.98\%$) following expanded lineage imputation, while inventory features decline in precision ($\downarrow 0.27\%$).
+Both feature types also decline under average aggregation: phonological features worsen by $2.18\%$ in RMSE and $0.77\%$ in MAE, and inventory features by $0.94\%$ in RMSE and $3.27\%$ in MAE.
+This suggests that lineage propagation may not be well-suited for these feature types.
+Phonological features encode how sounds are produced, including manner and place of articulation.
+Meanwhile, inventory features capture the phonetic sound inventories of languages.
+Neither set of properties may transfer consistently across related languages.
+Supporting this idea, Table~\ref{tab:imputation-before-after-lineage-results} shows that phonological and inventory features also show the weakest performance of all vector types when evaluating lineage imputation quality alone, achieving the lowest scores across all metrics under both union and average aggregation.

+Table~\ref{tab:imputation-before-after-lineage-results} shows that lineage imputation performs strong across both typological and script vectors, with script vectors outperforming typological ones on every metric.
+This is likely because, as mentioned earlier, writing systems are more consistently inherited within language families, making parent-to-child propagation a particularly reliable assumption for script data.